 At its core, change management is about understanding how people react to change and helping them through the transition.
 It’s also about implementing organizational changes smoothly and efficiently while minimizing disruptions and maintaining productivity.

-Here are 5 benefits of effective change management:
+Here are 5 benefits:

 There’s no single silver bullet when it comes to change management – every organization is different and will require a tailored approach.
 That said, some general principles can be helpful in any change management initiative.